-This article provides you with sample painting specification and inspection instruction.
 This engineering inspection instruction covers all requirements for painting inspection and test and demonstrate paint inspection services company role and responsibility in painting inspection projects.
 This painting specification and inspection procedure shows all inspection and testing requirement that must be taken in account for construction of oil, gas and any other industrial plants.
 It covers both industrial equipment in shop fabrication factories as well as piping, storage tank and steel structure facilities in construction field.

 1.1.1 This painting specification and inspection instruction covers the minimum requirements for shop painting, field painting and repair work at site for the surface preparation and paint application to the Un-buried equipment, piping, steel structures, storage tanks, etc., which will be exposed to sea breeze and corrosive environment for use in industrial plant construction projects.